AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 Running a Cue List
 ------------------

-Raise the fader of the cue list and press the **Go button** to run the first cue.
-The bottom section of the display shows the cue list; the current cue is highlighted in grey and the next cue has a box round it.
+Raise the fader of the cue list and press the \<Go\> button to run the first cue.
+The wheel display section of the screen shows the cue list status; the current cue is highlighted and the next cue has a grey box around it (On Diamond 9 the cue list status is shown at the bottom of the Editor screen).

 ![Connected Cue List view](/docs/images/Connected-Cue-List-view.png)

-Also the playback legend above the fader shows information about the cue list.
+Also the playback legend display for the cue list shows information about the cue list.
 The current cue is shown at the top in light blue, with the next cue below in dark blue.
 Fade progress of the cue is shown in a bar graph in the light blue bar.
 Below this the times for the next cue are shown - in time with up arrow and out time with down arrow,